Cost-sensitive Selection of Variables by Ensemble of Model Sequences: Background and related work

 \subsection{Random Forests}

 RF is widely viewed as one of the most powerful tools in statistics and machine learning according to many empirical studies \cite{RF,Caruana2006,caruanaKY2008}.
 It is an ensemble of decision trees with each tree constructed on a bootstrap resample of the data.
 Each tree is built by recursively partitioning the data space.
 At each node (the root node corresponds to the bootstrap sample), RF randomly samples a number of features (or sets of features) and then select one that would lead to an `optimal' partition of that node.
 This process continues recursively until a stopping criterion is met. \cite{RF} argues RF would achieve an `optimal' bias and variance combination by fully growing individual trees (for classification).
-RF is easy to use (e.g., very few tuning parameters) and shows a remarkable built-in ability for feature selection.
+RF is easy to use (e.g., very few tuning parameters) and shows a remarkable built-in ability for feature selection. \\ \\ The computational complexity of RF can be calculated as follows.
+The average height of a tree is given by $O(\log(n))$, and each level in the tree involves the calculation of the merit of $O(p^{1/2})$ candidate variables on all the observations and the subsequent search of best split, which costs $O(p^{1/2} \cdot n\log(n))$ in total.
+Assume the total number of trees in RF is $T$, then the average computational complexity in growing RF is given by $O(T \cdot p^{1/2}\cdot n(\log(n))^2)$.
+Similarly the applying RF on the test or validation set, with a sample size of $n$, costs $O(T\cdot n\log(n))$.